Music, Nations, Empires: Culture and Politics in Vienna & Prague

 - National Theater

-- Rudolfinum / Performance of Czech Philharmonic Orchestra
+- Rudolfinum / Concert of the Czech Philharmonic

 Students will also have a free day in each city to explore Vienna and Prague further.